 - store the subscription; and

-- send an HTTP "201 Created" response, with the payload body containing a representation of the created subscription, and the Location header containing the resource URI of the created subscription "{apiRoot}/nnef-pfdmanagement/v1/subscriptions/{subscriptionId}".
+- send an HTTP "201 Created" response, with the content containing a representation of the created subscription, and the Location header containing the resource URI of the created subscription "{apiRoot}/nnef-pfdmanagement/v1/subscriptions/{subscriptionId}".

 Otherwise, one of the HTTP status codes listed in table 5.3.4.3.1-3 shall be returned.